aporia-ai/mlops.toys/README.md

 ## Guidelines

-Please add / edit your project under [projects.yaml](store/data/projects.yaml) You may add logo assets [here](/images/projects/) and refer to them in the project definition Please make sure to add appropriate categories to your project, we ask that you limit each project to a maximum of 3 categories at this time
+- Please add / edit your project under [projects.yaml](store/data/projects.yaml)
+- You may add logo assets [here](/images/projects/) and refer to them in the project definition
+- Please make sure to add appropriate categories to your project, we ask that you limit each project to a maximum of 3 categories at this time
-A list of existing categories can be found [here](store/index.js#L6), please make sure to add appropriate color maping here if you find yourself adding a new category
+- A list of existing categories and their colour mapping can be found [here](store/index.js#L6), please make sure to add appropriate color maping here if you find yourself adding a new category

 Enjoy!